Topazoo/RackFoundry_Technical_Project/README.md

 Where the right-hand value is your Django secret key, debug setting, comma separated host URLs (e.g. 127.0.0.1,127.0.0.2), marvel API public key, and Marvel API private key respectively.

+### Deploying to Heroku:

+The application is already fully configured to deploy to Heroku.
+Simply create uppercase config variables in your Heroku app for each setting found in <i>server_config.ini</i>.
+Note: Do not include the debug variable if you want to run the server in production.

 ## Requirements:
 Requirements can be found in <i>requirements.txt</i>.
 They can be installed via pip.